BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 ## Chat player message `chat`

 This event will send the given message as the player.
 Therefore, it will look like as if the player did send the message.
 The instruction string is the command, without leading slash.
-You can only use `%player%` as a variable in this event.
+You can only use `%player%` as a placeholder in this event.
 Additional messages can be defined by separating them with `|` character.
 If you want to use a `|` character in the message use `\|`.

 If a plugin does not work with the sudo / command event you need to use this event.